ursjoss/lola-sumup/README.md

 - `Preis/Einheit`: Empty placeholder column
 - `Betrag CHF`: The posting amount

-### Summary Report
+### Detailed Report

-The summary file collects all original and derived columns that are required to build the other reports or for deeper insights.
+The detailed export file collects all original and derived columns that are required to build the other reports or for deeper insights.
+It may seem overwhelming.
+It is not used as a regular export, but serves for debugging purposes, if one needs to understand how specific columns are calculated.

-The columns of the resulting summary file are defined as follows:
+The columns of the resulting detailed export file are defined as follows:

 - Generic Columns:
   - `Date`: Calendar Date